XtopheB/MLOS-SIAP/README.md

 # Machine Learning For Official Statistics and SDGs

-This repository contains the materails used for the course *Machine Learning For Official Statistics and SDGs* delivered online from the SIAP from 8 November to 24 December 2021.
+This repository contains the code (.Rmd) and data used for the course *Machine Learning For Official Statistics and SDGs* delivered online by the SIAP from 8 November to 24 December 2021.
 This repository follows the course's structure in different modules
 Interactive tools built in Shiny are also embedded in specific directories and helped learners have a better intuition of the methods.

 > The code is created by Christophe Bontemps and Patrick Jonsson with help and inspiration from Pascal Lavergne.